mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Returns → bool:
             *no description available*

+    .. py:method:: mitsuba.Sensor.pdf_direction(self, it, ds, active=True)

+        Evaluate the probability density of the *direct* sampling method implemented by the sample_direction() method.

+        The returned probability will always be zero when the emission/sensitivity profile contains a Dirac delta term (e.g. point or directional emitters/sensors).

+        Parameter ``ds`` (:py:obj:`mitsuba.DirectionSample3f`):
+            A direct sampling record, which specifies the query location.

+        Parameter ``it`` (:py:obj:`mitsuba.Interaction3f`):
+            *no description available*

+        Parameter ``active`` (drjit.llvm.ad.Bool):
+            Mask to specify active lanes.

+        Returns → drjit.llvm.ad.Float:
+            *no description available*

+    .. py:method:: mitsuba.Sensor.pdf_position(self, ps, active=True)

+        Evaluate the probability density of the position sampling method implemented by sample_position().

+        In simple cases, this will be the reciprocal of the endpoint's surface area.

+        Parameter ``ps`` (:py:obj:`mitsuba.PositionSample3f`):
+            The sampled position record.

+        Parameter ``active`` (drjit.llvm.ad.Bool):
+            Mask to specify active lanes.

+        Returns → drjit.llvm.ad.Float:
+            The corresponding sampling density.

+    .. py:method:: mitsuba.Sensor.sample_direction(self, it, sample, active=True)

+        Given a reference point in the scene, sample a direction from the reference point towards the endpoint (ideally proportional to the emission/sensitivity profile)

+        This operation is a generalization of direct illumination techniques to both emitters *and* sensors.
+A direction sampling method is given an arbitrary reference position in the scene and samples a direction from the reference point towards the endpoint (ideally proportional to the emission/sensitivity profile).
+This reduces the sampling domain from 4D to 2D, which often enables the construction of smarter specialized sampling techniques.

+        Ideally, the implementation should importance sample the product of the emission profile and the geometry term between the reference point and the position on the endpoint.

+        The default implementation throws an exception.

+        Parameter ``ref``:
+            A reference position somewhere within the scene.

+        Parameter ``sample`` (:py:obj:`mitsuba.Point2f`):
+            A uniformly distributed 2D point on the domain ``[0,1]^2``.

+        Parameter ``it`` (:py:obj:`mitsuba.Interaction3f`):
+            *no description available*

+        Parameter ``active`` (drjit.llvm.ad.Bool):
+            Mask to specify active lanes.

+        Returns → Tuple[:py:obj:`mitsuba.DirectionSample3f`, :py:obj:`mitsuba.Color3f`]:
+            A DirectionSample instance describing the generated sample along with a spectral importance weight.

+    .. py:method:: mitsuba.Sensor.sample_position(self, time, sample, active=True)

+        Importance sample the spatial component of the emission or importance profile of the endpoint.

+        The default implementation throws an exception.

+        Parameter ``time`` (drjit.llvm.ad.Float):
+            The scene time associated with the position to be sampled.

+        Parameter ``sample`` (:py:obj:`mitsuba.Point2f`):
+            A uniformly distributed 2D point on the domain ``[0,1]^2``.

+        Parameter ``active`` (drjit.llvm.ad.Bool):
+            Mask to specify active lanes.

+        Returns → Tuple[:py:obj:`mitsuba.PositionSample3f`, drjit.llvm.ad.Float]:
+            A PositionSample instance describing the generated sample along with an importance weight.

+    .. py:method:: mitsuba.Sensor.sample_ray(self, time, sample1, sample2, sample3, active=True)

+        Importance sample a ray proportional to the endpoint's sensitivity/emission profile.

+        The endpoint profile is a six-dimensional quantity that depends on time, wavelength, surface position, and direction.
+This function takes a given time value and five uniformly distributed samples on the interval [0, 1] and warps them so that the returned ray follows the profile.
+Any discrepancies between ideal and actual sampled profile are absorbed into a spectral importance weight that is returned along with the ray.

+        Parameter ``time`` (drjit.llvm.ad.Float):
+            The scene time associated with the ray to be sampled

+        Parameter ``sample1`` (drjit.llvm.ad.Float):
+            A uniformly distributed 1D value that is used to sample the spectral dimension of the emission profile.

+        Parameter ``sample2`` (:py:obj:`mitsuba.Point2f`):
+            A uniformly distributed sample on the domain ``[0,1]^2``.
+For sensor endpoints, this argument corresponds to the sample position in fractional pixel coordinates relative to the crop window of the underlying film.
+This argument is ignored if ``needs_sample_2() == false``.

+        Parameter ``sample3`` (:py:obj:`mitsuba.Point2f`):
+            A uniformly distributed sample on the domain ``[0,1]^2``.
+For sensor endpoints, this argument determines the position on the aperture of the sensor.
+This argument is ignored if ``needs_sample_3() == false``.

+        Parameter ``active`` (drjit.llvm.ad.Bool):
+            Mask to specify active lanes.

+        Returns → Tuple[:py:obj:`mitsuba.Ray3f`, :py:obj:`mitsuba.Color3f`]:
+            The sampled ray and (potentially spectrally varying) importance weights.
+The latter account for the difference between the profile and the actual used sampling density function.

+    .. py:method:: mitsuba.Sensor.sample_ray_differential(overloaded)

-    .. py:method:: mitsuba.Sensor.sample_ray_differential(self, time, sample1, sample2, sample3, active=True)
+        .. py:method:: sample_ray_differential(self, time, sample1, sample2, sample3, active=True)

             Importance sample a ray differential proportional to the sensor's sensitivity profile.

             The sensor profile is a six-dimensional quantity that depends on time, wavelength, surface position, and direction.
 This function takes a given time value and five uniformly distributed samples on the interval [0, 1] and warps them so that the returned ray the profile.
             Any discrepancies between ideal and actual sampled profile are absorbed into a spectral importance weight that is returned along with the ray.

             In contrast to Endpoint::sample_ray(), this function returns differentials with respect to the X and Y axis in screen space.

             Parameter ``time`` (drjit.llvm.ad.Float):
                 The scene time associated with the ray_differential to be sampled

             Parameter ``sample1`` (drjit.llvm.ad.Float):
                 A uniformly distributed 1D value that is used to sample the spectral dimension of the sensitivity profile.

             Parameter ``sample2`` (:py:obj:`mitsuba.Point2f`):
                 This argument corresponds to the sample position in fractional pixel coordinates relative to the crop window of the underlying film.

             Parameter ``sample3`` (:py:obj:`mitsuba.Point2f`):
                 A uniformly distributed sample on the domain ``[0,1]^2``.
 This argument determines the position on the aperture of the sensor.
                 This argument is ignored if ``needs_sample_3() == false``.

+            Returns → Tuple[:py:obj:`mitsuba.RayDifferential3f`, :py:obj:`mitsuba.Color3f`]:
+                The sampled ray differential and (potentially spectrally varying) importance weights.
+The latter account for the difference between the sensor profile and the actual used sampling density function.

             Parameter ``active`` (drjit.llvm.ad.Bool):
                 Mask to specify active lanes.

+        .. py:method:: sample_ray_differential(self, time, sample1, sample2, sample3, active=True)

+            Importance sample a ray differential proportional to the sensor's sensitivity profile.

+            The sensor profile is a six-dimensional quantity that depends on time, wavelength, surface position, and direction.
+This function takes a given time value and five uniformly distributed samples on the interval [0, 1] and warps them so that the returned ray the profile.
+            Any discrepancies between ideal and actual sampled profile are absorbed into a spectral importance weight that is returned along with the ray.

+            In contrast to Endpoint::sample_ray(), this function returns differentials with respect to the X and Y axis in screen space.

+            Parameter ``time`` (drjit.llvm.ad.Float):
+                The scene time associated with the ray_differential to be sampled

+            Parameter ``sample1`` (drjit.llvm.ad.Float):
+                A uniformly distributed 1D value that is used to sample the spectral dimension of the sensitivity profile.

+            Parameter ``sample2`` (:py:obj:`mitsuba.Point2f`):
+                This argument corresponds to the sample position in fractional pixel coordinates relative to the crop window of the underlying film.

+            Parameter ``sample3`` (:py:obj:`mitsuba.Point2f`):
+                A uniformly distributed sample on the domain ``[0,1]^2``.
+This argument determines the position on the aperture of the sensor.
+                This argument is ignored if ``needs_sample_3() == false``.

             Returns → Tuple[:py:obj:`mitsuba.RayDifferential3f`, :py:obj:`mitsuba.Color3f`]:
                 The sampled ray differential and (potentially spectrally varying) importance weights.
 The latter account for the difference between the sensor profile and the actual used sampling density function.

+            Parameter ``active`` (drjit.llvm.ad.Bool):
+                Mask to specify active lanes.

+    .. py:method:: mitsuba.Sensor.sample_wavelengths(self, si, sample, active=True)

+        Importance sample a set of wavelengths according to the endpoint's sensitivity/emission spectrum.

+        This function takes a uniformly distributed 1D sample and generates a sample that is approximately distributed according to the endpoint's spectral sensitivity/emission profile.

+        For this, the input 1D sample is first replicated into ``Spectrum::Size`` separate samples using simple arithmetic
+        transformations (see math::sample_shifted()), which can be interpreted as a type of Quasi-Monte-Carlo integration scheme.
+Following this, a standard technique (e.g. inverse transform sampling) is used to find the corresponding wavelengths.
+Any discrepancies between ideal and actual sampled profile are absorbed into a spectral importance weight that is returned along with the wavelengths.

+        This function should not be called in RGB or monochromatic modes.

+        Parameter ``si`` (:py:obj:`mitsuba.SurfaceInteraction3f`):
+            In the case of a spatially-varying spectral sensitivity/emission profile, this parameter conditions sampling on a specific spatial position.
+The ``si.uv`` field must be specified in this case.

+        Parameter ``sample`` (drjit.llvm.ad.Float):
+            A 1D uniformly distributed random variate

+        Parameter ``active`` (drjit.llvm.ad.Bool):
+            Mask to specify active lanes.

+        Returns → Tuple[:py:obj:`mitsuba.Color0f`, :py:obj:`mitsuba.Color3f`]:
+            The set of sampled wavelengths and (potentially spectrally varying) importance weights.
+The latter account for the difference between the profile and the actual used sampling density function.
+            In the case of emitters, the weight will include the emitted radiance.

     .. py:method:: mitsuba.Sensor.sampler(self)